Abbott Laboratories (ABT) Shares Up Despite Recent Market Volatility

 ABT’s Market Performance

-ABT stock saw a decrease of -0.33% in the past week, with a monthly decline of -7.74% and a quarterly a decrease of -9.81%.
-The volatility ratio for the week is 1.94%, and the volatility levels for the last 30 days are 2.12% for Abbott Laboratories (ABT).
-The simple moving average for the last 20 days is -2.76% for ABT stock, with a simple moving average of -7.69% for the last 200 days.
+The stock of Abbott Laboratories (ABT) has seen a -2.01% decrease in the past week, with a -5.50% drop in the past month, and a -8.87% fall in the past quarter.
+The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 2.01% for ABT.
+The simple moving average for the last 20 days is -2.62% for ABT stock, with a simple moving average of -8.23% for the last 200 days.

 Analysts’ Opinion of ABT